 Every year, Staff Council collects nominations from the campus community to recognize the work of staff over the past year and selects one winner per category to receive an Staff Community Award.
-Please check your email or the Teams Staff Community Board for nomination information.
+Check out the full list of nominees for 2026.

 Collaboration Award